Skip to content

 Action Diagram Settings (v4.12)

-⚠️We strongly recommend exploring the wrench icon in every diagram as users familiarize themselves with Innoslate's diagrams.
-The wrench icon provides users with a wide range of valuable features that can greatly enhance their experience.
+⚠️We strongly recommend exploring the wrench icon in your most used diagrams as users familiarize themselves with Innoslate's diagrams.
+The wrench icon provides users with a wide range of valuable features that can greatly enhance their experience, dependent on the diagram.

 Bottom of Toolbar Frame